Board decisions (also known as board resolutions) are legally binding decisions taken by the directors of a limited

 As long as the articles of association allow for written resolutions to be taken by directors, it is possible to make board decisions without holding physical or virtual board meetings.

-In the case of decisions which all directors are likely to approve and which do not generate much debate, it may be easier to make board decisions via written resolutions rather than through board meetings.
+In the case of decisions that all directors are likely to approve and which do not generate much debate, it may be easier to make board decisions via written resolutions rather than through board meetings.
 As discussed above, it is sufficient that “all eligible directors indicate to each other by any means that they share a common view on a matter.”
 This can be done using any remote methods available, including email and SMS, etc. (although email is better as it provides an audit trail).

 What if the articles of association do not allow board decisions to be made remotely?

 If a company is using bespoke articles of association which do not permit written resolutions and require board meetings to be held in person (as opposed to remotely), then it will be necessary to change the articles to remove these restrictions.

-To amend the company’s articles, a special resolution should be passed – this means that 75% of shareholders (by total voting rights of eligible members if done through a written resolution or a poll, or by number of shareholders present if voting by a show of hands) must agree to it.
+To amend the company’s articles, a special resolution should be passed.
+This means that 75% of shareholders (by total voting rights of eligible members if done through a written resolution or a poll, or by a number of shareholders present if voting is by a show of hands) must agree to it.

 A vote on a special resolution can either take place by holding a general meeting of the shareholders, or via a written resolution.

 The resolution and amended articles should then be filed with Companies House within 15 days of the resolution being passed.
-Copies of the amended articles and special resolution should be sent to every director and the company auditor (if applicable).
+Copies of the amended articles and special resolutions should be sent to every director and the company auditor (if applicable).
 The amended articles will take effect as soon as the special resolution has been passed.

 Good practice tips for holding a remote board meeting